mukundkhilare19/EmpMgmt/README.md

 # Employee Management System

-This project is an ASP.NET Core MVC application for managing employees, including user registration, login, and password reset functionalities.
+This project is an ASP.NET Core MVC application for managing employees

-## Features

 1. **Employee Management**:
    - View all employees